a1an1in/libobject/doc/commit_format.md

-[update:EventBase] fix bug eventbase bug.

-Description:
-previously, eventbase seem can't process SIGINT, it was fixed now.
+[update:EventBase] support printing backtrace when segment.

+Description:.
+The eventbase is more useable now.

 Major Changes:
-1. add set_quit_signal for eventbase.
-2. fix test_timer test case.
+1. support print backtrace when coredump.